Log in as:

 It is possible to hire a good Director from outside the Clubhouse community, and it may be your only choice because of your location, sponsoring agency or finances.
 In this case, it is important that you take your time and make sure the person has all of the skills, values and dedication necessary.

-The start-up group should look to other strong Clubhouses or Clubhouse International to get copies of Director job descriptions, help in hiring, and support after the Director has been hired.
+The startup group should look to other strong Clubhouses or Clubhouse International to get copies of Director job descriptions, help in hiring, and support after the Director has been hired.

 The First Days of the Clubhouse

 Once a Director has been hired, she/he will have to introduce themselves to the mental health community that will be making referrals to the Clubhouse or those people who are themselves potential members of the Clubhouse.
-Initially the director would work as part of the start-up group.
-The start-up group should arrange introductions, meetings and maybe even a reception for the new Director and include all of the family groups, consumer groups, mental health organizations, government officials, funders and potential TE employers.
+Initially the director would work as part of the startup group.
+The startup group should arrange introductions, meetings and maybe even a reception for the new Director and include all of the family groups, consumer groups, mental health organizations, government officials, funders and potential TE employers.
 The initial days at the Clubhouse should be focused on what the group identifies as its most important needs.
 For example, if getting to and from the Clubhouse is difficult, transportation is an area to focus on as a need.
 Similarly, we get hungry during the day so preparing a meal and an operation to serve a group of people becomes an area to focus on.
 The important point is that Clubhouses need to grow through a process of deciding what is important to their particular community.

-A common mistake occurs when a new Clubhouse visits a close by Clubhouse and sees 3-4 work units in operation and feels like they then need to develop the same amount of units immediately.
+A common mistake occurs when a new Clubhouse visits a nearby Clubhouse and sees 3-4 work units in operation and feels like they then need to develop the same amount of units immediately.
 This over-structuring spreads people out too quickly without a particular focus, equipment in place, or enough staff and members to have enough meaningful work in the day.
 Ideally there should be at least two staff in each unit.

-At the core of the Clubhouse experience is the work-ordered day, an eight-hour period Monday through Friday during which the business of the Clubhouse is accomplished.
+At the core of the Clubhouse experience is the Work-Ordered Day, an eight-hour period Monday through Friday during which the business of the Clubhouse is accomplished.
 The work ordered day intentionally parallels the typical business hours of the general community.
 Members and staff work together in an open and collegial environment.
 Examples of the work that may be completed include; preparing a daily lunch, answering phones, writing a newsletter, operating an employment placement, providing community support services, and participating in advocacy efforts on behalf of the Clubhouse and people with mental illness in general and whatever other projects are seen as important to the life of the Clubhouse.

 In the first few days it is important to create an atmosphere with a sense of belonging and trust.
 Greeting members each day, calling those that may have initially come but not returned, or potential members, and talking openly about the direction of the Clubhouse with all those involved helps to foster a sense of caring and responsibility for those involved.